warguns/wp-reviews-hexagonal-architecture-example/Readme.txt

 * ⭐️ Star selectors on the Form as well as admin area.
 * ✉️ You can decide which wordpress post is reviewed.
 * [/] Shortcut generator.
-* 🪟 Show and hide different components: the Average, the Form or the Review list using the shortcut
+* 🪟 Show and hide different components: the Average, the Form or the Review list using the shortcut.
+* 🏰 Choose between Product, LocalBusiness, or disable json-ld to compatibilize with other platforms.

 ⌨️ Code Features: